ChorusOne/opus-pool-sdk/book/docs/classes/OpusPool/Methods/getMaxMintForVault.md

 ▸ **getMaxMintForVault**(`vault`): `Promise`\<`bigint`\>

-Retrieves maximum amount of osTokens that can be minted by the user
+Retrieves the maximum amount of osTokens that can be minted by the user

 #### Parameters